frostming/pycomplete/README.md

 ## Usage

-With `pycomplete`, one can generate a completion script for CLI application given by an instance of `argparse.ArgumentParser` that is compatible with a given shell.
+With `pycomplete`, one can generate a completion script for CLI application that is compatible with a given shell.
 The script outputs the result onto `stdout`, allowing one to re-direct the output to the file of their choosing.

+`pycomplete` accepts different types of objects depending on which CLI framework you are using.
+For `argparse`, `argparse.ArgumentParser` is expected while for `click`, either `click.Command` or `click.Context` is OK.
+`pycomplete` knows what to do smartly.

 Where you place the file will depend on which shell, and which operating system you are using.
 Your particular configuration may also determine where these scripts need to be placed.